-In April 2012, the Fund entered into an agreement with AllBlue Limited and invested \$4,000,000 into the fund.
+In April 2012, the Fund entered into an agreement with AllBlue Limited and initially invested \$4,000,000 into the fund.
 Either party may terminate the agreement with advance written notice.

 In July 2012, the Fund entered into an agreement with U.S. Bank (referred to as Hildene TARP Fund) and invested \$5,000,000 into the Prime Obligations Fund.
 The investment is subject to monthly fees of 4.0 basis points.
-Either party may terminate the agreement with advance written notice.
+This investment was liquidated in February 2016.